 Requirements for Application

-- Applicants must be citizens, nationals, or permanent residents of the U.S.
+- You must be a citizen, national, or permanent resident of the U.S.

-- Undergraduate applicants must have already studied a Southeast Asian language at least at the beginning level before applying for this fellowship; they must be entering the intermediate or advanced (2nd year or beyond) study of a Southeast Asian language to qualify.
+- You must have already studied a Southeast Asian language at least at the beginning level before applying for this fellowship; you must be entering the intermediate or advanced (second year or beyond) level to qualify.

 - Transcripts showing degree(s) granted and/or in process (PDF for NIU; PDF and hard copy for non-NIU)

-- Curriculum vitae
+- Curriculum vitae (PDF)

-Award Provisions and Reporting Requirements of Fellows
+Award Provisions and Reporting Requirements

 - Undergraduate FLAS awards carry a ten-month stipend of $5.000 (paid in monthly deposits of $500 for 10 months) plus payment of tuition fees, regular class fees, and health insurance for the academic year.
 Special materials or lab fees are the responsibility of the student.